Waipu Expo Site

 Simulation of the Innovative Agriculture 4.0 area

-The Waipu Park Area is designed to present the very roots of agriculture by redefining five new agricultural values: “Farmers”, “Agriculture”, “Countryside”, “Agricultural Products” and “Processed Agricultural Products” and guiding visitors in the process of learning for the culture of “farming” and “food”.
+The Waipu Expo Site is designed to present the very roots of agriculture by redefining five new agricultural values: “Farmers”, “Agriculture”, “Countryside”, “Agricultural Products” and “Processed Agricultural Products” and guiding visitors in the process of learning for the culture of “farming” and “food”.
 In addition, the park also showcases a new value chain for agriculture that begins with the development of cultivars to production, processing and to arrive at packaging and distribution.
 Waipu Park primarily features recreational agricultural experience and natural environment education with two permanent exhibition halls: 1.
 The Nature House and 2.
 Green Pavilion.

 Simulation Layout of the Green Pavilion

 In conjunction with the theme of “Discovering GNP: A pleasant city of flowers and nature” for the 2018 Taichung World Flora Expo (refer to the illustration of connections between Waipu Park and themes of the Taichung World Flora Expo as shown below), the design of the park area has incorporated concepts and measures of 3R (reduce, reuse and recycle) and 3G (green building, green energy and green transportation) as its starting point, coupled with low impact development (LID) principles to mitigate the impact to environment caused by site development.
 The park will include areas including Flower of Life and Vine Tree, Flower Castle Exhibition Area, the Green Pavilion, the Nature House, Aqueduct Hydroponics Area, Administration Center, Amphitheatre and so forth.
 Refer to the park layout diagram for more details.

 Illustration of connections between Waipu Park and themes of the Taichung World Flora Expo

 Meaning and significance of Green, Naturel, and People (GNP)